 I have seen people asking these questions on forums if teaching English abroad is good for your resume or not.
 I guess it depends on how you look at it.

-I have a little bit of a different view on things probably due to my experience and personality.
-I spent longer than most do teaching abroad.
+I have a little bit of a different view on things probably due to my experience and personality - high in openness low in conscienciousness (according to Jordan Peterson's BIG 5 test).
+I spent longer than most teaching abroad.

 It depends on you, what you want to do and maybe how long you want to teach abroad for.

 Here's a look at some of the ways how teaching abroad can improve your resume.